Italian Meringue Buttercream

 While the simple syrup was cooking, I whipped some egg whites to a stiff peak in my stand mixer.
 You can also use a hand mixer.

 Then I added the hot syrup to the egg whites and whisked until the mixture was cool, followed by the addition of lots of butter and some pure vanilla.

-Check out my recipe for Perfect Swiss Meringue for another delectable frosting, and don’t forget to look for my upcoming recipe that uses this dreamy Italian Meringue Buttercream!Print
+Check out my recipe for Perfect Swiss Meringue for another delectable frosting that’s not too sweet.

 - 2/3 cups water